Economic Resource

 Jump to navigation Jump to search

-An Economic Resource is a resource/asset that can be used to produce goods and services that meets human needs and wants.
+An Economic Resource is a resource that is used in the production of goods and services, contributing to economic activities and providing value in the economy ( to produce goods and services that meets human needs and wants).

 References